feathery-org/slate/source/index.html.md

 ]
 ```

-List all recently forwarded emails that triggered an AI extraction.
+List emails that triggered an AI extraction and were then forwarded.

 ### HTTP Request